soltiHQ/taskvisor/README.md

 - how `BackoffStrategy` delays retries after failures
 - how `LoggerObserver` prints events to see what's happening
 - how Ctrl+C triggers graceful shutdown with a 5-second grace period

+## 🤝 Contributing
+We're open to any new ideas and contributions.
+Found a bug?
+Have an idea?
+We welcome pull requests and issues.